Beshoy1Metias/Python-ComputerVision-projects/README.md

 Optimized for responsiveness and minimal lag using Python libraries like Mediapipe and OpenCV.

 Getting Started

 Prerequisites

 To run these projects, ensure you have the following installed:
 Python 3.7 or later
 OpenCV (pip install opencv-python)
 Mediapipe (pip install mediapipe)
 Pyautogui (pip install pyautogui)

+Applications

+Hands-free computer navigation for accessibility.
+Gesture-based controls for gaming or virtual reality applications.
+Exploration of human-computer interaction using vision-based methods.

+Future Enhancements

+Add support for multitouch gestures.
+Integrate voice commands for a hybrid control system.
+Improve accuracy and robustness across diverse lighting conditions and camera setups.

+Contributions

+Contributions are welcome!
+If you have suggestions for improvements or additional features, feel free to open an issue or submit a pull request.

+Acknowledgments

+Built with inspiration from cutting-edge research in computer vision and human-computer interaction.
+Powered by open-source libraries like OpenCV and Mediapipe.